Beside the Dying Fire: Plot

 The episode opens showing a horde of walkers as they follow a helicopter overhead, leaving Atlanta and migrating to the countryside over several days.
 As they near the Greene farm, they hear the sound of a gunshot—from the shot that Carl used to kill a reanimated Shane Walsh—and they turn to head toward the farm.
 As Rick escorts Carl back to the others, the walker horde emerges from the forest, and Rick and Carl take shelter in the barn.

-Elsewhere, Daryl Dixon and Glenn report the death and reanimation of Randall to the others, but also that he turned without being bit.
+Elsewhere, Daryl Dixon and Glenn report the death and reanimation of Randall to the others, but also that he turned without being bitten.
 Lori Grimes asks Daryl to go out and search for Rick and Shane.
 However, they too soon see the walker horde and start arming themselves.
-While Rick's group is ready to abandon the farm, Hershel Greene intends to protect his land with his own life, if needed.
+While Rick's group is ready to abandon the farm, Hershel Greene intends to protect his land, with his own life if needed.
 As the group starts to dispatch walkers, Rick and Carl are able to lure a number into the barn, and set it ablaze.
 Jimmy drives the RV near the barn and allows Rick and Carl to safely escape, but he is killed when the walkers overrun the RV.

 The group quickly realizes they are outnumbered, and they all attempt to escape to safety.
 Patricia is killed as walkers overtake the Greene household, and Rick convinces Hershel to abandon his property as it is a lost cause.
 Everyone escapes in groups, except for Andrea, who was separated from the others.
 Unknown to them, she manages to escape the farm, only to run into a mysterious hooded figure who has two armless walker pets and wields a katana.